-All the management procedures proposed at MSAB014 for testing are based on the current interim MP including a fishing intensity (SPR), and a harvest control rule (30:20).
-Different constraints are also tested across the different management procedures.
-In particular, i) a slow-up,fast-down constraint, which implies a TM limit increases by one-third of the increase suggested by harvest control rule and a TM limit decreases by one-half of the decrease suggested by the harvest control rule; ii) a maximum change in the TCEY from one year to the next not higher than 15% in either direction, and iii) a maximum fishing intensity not higher than an SPR of 36% (meaning a SPR greater than or equal to 36%).
-The first two constraints are used together in two of the MPs and were chosen because they both met objectives in different ways in the coastwide MSE.
-The third constraint was chosen because it is consistent with the analysis on dynamic reference points presented at MSAB014 (IPHC-2019-MSAB014-07), which identifies a potential range for SPR{MSY} to likely be between 30 and 35%.
+All of the management procedures proposed at MSAB015 (Table 1) for testing are based on the current interim MP including a fishing intensity (SPR), and a harvest control rule (30:20).
+A maximum constrained in the change in the TCEY from one year to the next not higher than 15% was included for testing across all but one of the different management procedures.
+In addition, the inclusion of a maximum fishing intensity buffer not higher than an SPR of 36% or 40% (meaning a SPR greater than or equal to 36% or 40%) was included in one MP.
+The rationale behind it is in accordance with the analysis on dynamic reference points presented at MSAB014 (IPHC-2019-MSAB014-07), which identifies a potential range for SPR{MSY} to likely be between 30 and 35%.